richard-scryber/scryber.core/docs/user-guide.md

 ## Creating a template

-The real advantages of scryber is the use of XML templates to describe your documents, pages, styles, or components.
+The real advantage of scryber is the use of XML templates to describe your documents, pages, styles, or components.

 Create a new folder in your project called `PDFs`, and then add new file called `HelloWorld.pdfx` and paste the contents below _(the pdfx file extension is a convention we use to describe our document types)_